area4lib/area4/CONTRIBUTING.md

 ## Coding

-This project code is intended to be...
+This project is intended to be...

 - Clean.
 Keep it well formatted and follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) conventions please, so all can understand it.
 - Documented.
-Keep it well documented, so one can learn from it.
+Keep it well documented, so all can learn from it.
 - Reusable.
 Keep it clean and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
 - Testable.
 Keep it easy to debug and test, so one can be confident that it works properly.
 Please keep the [Cirrus CI Build](https://cirrus-ci.com/github/area4lib/area4) at passing if possible.
-- Python 3 compatible.  area4 aims to support Python 3 versions (including PyPy3.5), and does not support versions below Python3.
-The one thing that does not follow this rule is the package info function, which requires F-strings (which are only supported in Python 3.6 and above).
+- Python 3 compatible. area4 aims to support Python 3 versions, and does not support versions below Python3.

 ## Timing

 Timing is important, all project maintainers have lives and don't stay on GitHub 24/7.
-They all are in United States eastern time.
+Please be patient.

 ## Work-in-progress pull requests